OleksandrTolmachov/ArticlesViewer/README.md

 ##  About
 It is simple app for creating/reading articles.
 There are features like filtering/sorting articles by diffrent parameters.
+The app is built on clean architecture design.

 ## This is using ASP.NET Core with: